nvidia-holoscan/meta-tegra-holoscan/README.md

 * Network: 1 Gigabit Fiber Internet
 * Operating System: Ubuntu 18.04

-a complete build using the `core-image-x11` target and the default package configuration (including CUDA, TensorRT, and Holoscan SDK) takes:
+a complete build using the `core-image-holoscan` target and the default package configuration (including CUDA, TensorRT, and Holoscan SDK) takes:

 * Build Time: 3 hours and 5 minutes